VucaCanvas

 New framework

-The VucaCanvas®, a framework that’s been distilled from years of research on the dynamics of biological and social systems, provide organisations with powerful self-assessment tools for calibrating these capacities.
+The VucaCanvas, a framework that’s been distilled from research on the dynamics of biological and social systems, provide organisations with powerful self-assessment tools for understanding and calibrating these capacities.

 For any organisation, community or institution, now is a unique opportunity to assess its strengths and weaknesses and shape the essential capacities to prepare for a VUCA world.